singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 If you’d like to know more about the permissions netlify requests and why we need them, you can check out our [documentation on GitHub Permissions](https://docs.GitHubNetlify.com/github-permissions/).

-#### Step 4: Choose Your Repo
+#### Step 3: Choose Your Repo
 Once you're connected to GitHub, netlify will show you a list of your GitHub repositories - simply choose the one you created a moment ago.

-#### Step 5: Configure Your Settings
+#### Step 4: Configure Your Settings
 Fill in the configuration settings as seen in the screen shot below:

 ![punch_config.png](/uploads/punch_config.png)

 Click the *'Save'* button and watch the magic unfold.

-#### Step 6: Build Your Site
+#### Step 5: Build Your Site
 ![punch_building.png](/uploads/punch_building.png)

-Once you click save, netlify will step in and take over, though it will let you know what's happening along the way.
-This may take a few minutes, so take a break and netlify will do the rest, while you watch the progress.
+If everything went according to plan, netlify will now build your site, with a nice status window you can either follow or just leave, as netlify saves the information in the log file it saves with each build.

-#### Step 7: The End
+#### Step 6: The End
-That's it.

-Once netlify has build your site, it will assign a random name to it and you'll be presented with the site and the control panel for the site, ready for additional cusomizing.
+You should arrive at something along the lines of this result within a few minutes:

 ![punch_done.png](/uploads/punch_done.png)

+Once netlify has build your site, it will assign a random name to it and you'll be presented with the site and the control panel for the site, ready for additional customizing.

 You can change the site to be private and password protected, which is great for work in progress.
 You can also assign a custom domain name and it's easy to change settings for your site in general and gives you a good quick overview.